YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The same honesty applies after surgery.
 If you drank an energy drink and then felt palpitations, nausea, high anxiety, or poor sleep, contact the clinic rather than searching for reassurance.
 The answer may simply be rest and hydration, but warning signs should not be guessed.

-For a healthy patient with no heart or blood pressure history, the practical plan is usually simple.
+For someone healthy with no heart or blood pressure history, the practical plan is usually simple.
 Do not arrive on surgery day after a large energy drink.
 Do not combine it with other stimulants.
 Do not use it to compensate for bad sleep or poor travel planning.
 Follow the clinic instruction on food, water, caffeine, and medication.